gregwhitaker/gradle-graalvm-example/README.md

 2. Execute the newly built native image by running the following command:

         ./build/graal/count 10

+    If successful, you will see the following in the terminal:

+        $ ./build/graal/count 10
+        1
+        2
+        3
+        4
+        5
+        6
+        7
+        8
+        9
+        10

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/gradle-graalvm-example/issues).